dannypsnl/dannypsnl.github.io/posts/2018-02-15-create-a-wait-group-by-yourself-and-do-not-use-it.md

 ps.
 These code has a little bug(you can try to find it, or read the answer at the end)

 Now we can see it work.
 The reason of these code can work is because size n is our expected amount of workers.
 After each worker done their jobs.
 They will send something(here is `struct{}{}`, but exactly is doesn't matter thing) into our `wait` channel.
 We only read `n` things from `wait`.

 So after `n` things be read.
-We won't be block any more even `wait` got new thing.
+We won't be blocked anymore even `wait` got new thing.
 Else we have to waiting `wait`.

 Whole code dependent on this fact.
-Having these knowledge, we can create ours `WaitGroup` now.
+Having this knowledge, we can create ours `WaitGroup` now.

 <script src="https://gist.github.com/dannypsnl/da6eee69239111ef025a6f00bf73faaf.js"></script>

 As you can see, we use a type wrapping all the thing we need.(It's a basic idiom, so I don't want to say why)

 Then method `Add` is preparing for `n` we talk before.
-Adding these thing in dynamic way.

-Next `Done` do the thing as we manually do in previous code.

-And `Wait` is read amount of things equal final `n`.

-The end let's say what happened in previous code.
-You should closing the `channel` always.
+Adding these things in dynamic way.
+Next `Done` do the thing as we manually do in previous code, and `Wait` is read amount of things equal final `n`.
+Let's say what happened in previous code.
+You should close the `channel` always.
 So the code will be:

 ```go
 // ...